Review: Stephen King was right, The Coffee Table is DARK.

 The coffee table itself is quite tacky looking, and María (Estefanía de los Santos) despises it, calling it awful, but Jesús (David Pareja), who is constantly put down by his wife’s mocking laughter, insists on getting it.

-Jesús hauls it up to their apartment, which they’re still redecorating for their newborn son, Cayetano. and when he finds a missing screw during assembly, this little problem sets off a series of events, and I cannot say too much as I really don't want to spoil it if you have not seen it!
-But damn, it turned dark very quick, it's up there with Hereditary in terms of being so dark.
+I cannot say too much as I really don't want to spoil it if you have not seen it, but damn, it turned dark very quick, it's up there with Hereditary in terms of being so dark.

-Things go from bad to worse during a dinner party with Jesús’ brother and his new girlfriend, and a neighbor’s 13-year-old daughter who is fixated on Jesús in quite an unsettling way, and over the course of the dinner party, Jesús faces one of the most challenging experiences of his life.
+Things then go from bad to worse during a dinner party with Jesús’ brother and his new girlfriend, and a neighbor’s 13-year-old daughter who is fixated on Jesús in quite an unsettling way, and over the course of the dinner party, Jesús faces one of the most challenging experiences of his life.

 David Pareja delivers a standout performance, as does Estefanía de los Santos, both portraying raw emotion that and both are equally brilliant.